Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintA/us005/Readme.md

-# US006 - Create a Task
+# US005 -  As a HRM, I want to generate a team proposal automatically.

 [Requirements Engineering](01.requirements-engineering/Readme.md)